raoconnor/raoconnor.github.io/_posts/2025-12-10-Migration-to-Nutanix-Part-1.md

 ## Download and Deploy a Move Appliance
-http://portal.nutanix.com/page/downloads?product=move
+Note: it's best practice to install Move in the Target enviroment http://portal.nutanix.com/page/downloads?product=move

 As I am running AHV is downloaded the Move ZIP file for AHV